-Guests here can experience Thai culture as it once was before tourism changed the face of many of Thailand’s islands.
-Visit Ao Salad village on the northeastern coast, one of the oldest settlements on the island, this Thai fishing village built on stilts offers glimpses of life as it is lived day to day.
+Guests at these islands can experience Thai culture as it once was before tourism changed the face of many of Thailand’s islands.
+On Koh Kood, visit Ao Salad village on the northeastern coast, one of the oldest settlements on the island, this Thai fishing village built on stilts offers glimpses of life as it is lived day to day.
 Meet fishermen unloading the day's catch from colourful boats.
 Stroll through the trees of a rubber plantation.
 Visit a local school where your children can enjoy a fun cultural exchange with Thai students their own age, or taste honey straight from the comb with a beekeeper on Koh Mai Si.

 If you are in search of the underwater world Koh Chang National Park offers two-dozen dive sites down to 30 metres though much of the more colourful coral thrives closer to the surface, around 12 metres.
 Experienced dive masters lead the way underwater to blue spotted sting rays, angelfish, fusiliers, sweet lips, moral eels, turtles and schools of banner of fish.

 Where to stay in Koh Kood & Koh Mak

 Best time to visit Koh Kood & Koh Mak